Kratie's River Treasures: Seeing the Irrawaddy Dolphins

 Conservation is Key

 The Irrawaddy dolphin (Orcaella brevirostris) is critically endangered, with less than 100 estimated to remain in this stretch of the Mekong.
-The ticket fee you pay directly supports the local community and river guards, giving them an incentive to protect the dolphins rather than fish in these protected zones.
+The ticket fee you pay directly supports the local community and river guards, giving them an economic incentive to protect the dolphins rather than fish in these protected zones.

 Post a Comment